-Vulnerable browsers and unversed users can cause security breach which not only compromises the browser by hacking plugins and other browser components but can also hamper the device operations, collect data from the device or the user data entered on the browser exposing it for misuse.
-Untrusted websites, disguised links redirecting to unexpected websites, users accidentally clicking on malicious ads and popups can result into browser security breach.
+Vulnerable browsers and unversed users can cause a security breach that not only compromises the browser by hacking plugins and other browser components but can also hamper the device operations, collect data from the device, or the user data entered on the browser exposing it for misuse.
+Untrusted websites, disguised links redirecting to unexpected websites, users accidentally clicking on malicious ads and popups can result in the browser security breaches.

 Scalefusion MDM for secure browsing on corporate-owned mobile devices

 It’s pivotal for organizations to enable secure browsing on corporate-owned devices enabled for web browsing.
 Scalefusion mobile device management facilitates a controlled browsing environment on corporate-owned iOS and Android devices, to extend end-to-end data and device security on managed devices.

 The most critical security threat arising from browsing is raised by access to untrusted or malicious websites.
 To prevent users and employees from accessing unknown websites, Scalefusion offers Websites whitelisting.
 The company IT admins can allow only specific, business-related, or trusted websites on the managed Android and iOS devices.
 Access to all the other websites can be thus blocked.
 To further prevent users from navigating to unauthorized links or accidental clicks on popups and ads, IT admins can configure the settings for each whitelisted website.
 These settings include: